talegari/pkggraph/README.md

 ### Usage

-See the [vignette](https://cran.r-project.org/web/packages/pkggraph/vignettes/vignette_pkggraph.html) for more details.
+See the vignette on the [CRAN](https://cran.r-project.org/package=pkggraph) page for more details.